YvesBell42/RPi-MC-Server/README.md

 A Raspberry Pi is not the ideal platform to run a Minecraft server, but can be perfect for a small number of friends wishing to play together.

 The hardware optimisations described enable greater flexibility when it comes to the number of players, plugins or mods.
-However, a simple and small server would function fine without.
+However, a simple and small server would function fine without these optimisations.